reanahub/reana-demo-helloworld/README.rst

 .. code-block:: console

-    $ cat environment/Dockerfile
+    $ cat environments/python/Dockerfile
     FROM python:2.7

-Since we don't need any additional Python packages for this simple example to work, we can directly rely on ``python`` image from Docker Hub.
+Since we don't need any additional Python packages for this simple example to work, we can directly rely on the ``python`` image from the Docker Hub.
 The trailing ``:2.7`` makes sure we are using Python 2.7.

 4. Analysis workflow
 ====================